 To add an image or scanned documents from an iPhone to your Mac, do this:

-1) On your Mac with macOS Mojave 10.14 or later, open a document or create a new one.
+1) On your Mac, open a document or create a new one.

-2) Position the cursor where you’d like to insert an image in the document.
+2) Position the cursor where you’d like to inject an image into the document.

 3) In the Edit menu, click the sub-menu Insert from iPhone and choose an option: